Adamm00/IPSet_ASUS/README.md

 ## Development checks

 Run `sh tests/v8-upgrade.sh /path/to/firewall.sh` with BusyBox `sh` to verify v8 data conversion, backup validation, interrupted-upgrade recovery and migration-free v9 startup.
 The test uses a private temporary directory and mocks router state changes; it does not load the tested script as the live firewall.

+Run all isolated suites with `for test in tests/*.sh; do sh "$test" ./firewall.sh || exit 1; done` from the repository root on BusyBox.
+History suites require the firmware's compatible `/usr/sbin/sqlite3`; they use private databases and do not signal the router's logger.
+Tests cover native public-v8 fixtures, lifecycle locking, backup validation, logging, collection, imports and WebUI controls.
+Keep `tests/fixtures/` beside the scripts.
+See [the v9 release audit](docs/v9-release-audit.md) for live evidence and limitations, and [the roadmap](docs/roadmap.md) for proposed follow-up work.

 ## About